Course

 This session will run for 7 weeks.
 Your learning will take the form of in-depth online discussions as well as group and individual assignments.
 Learners will be expected to engage in approximately 6 contact hours of learning per week for a total of 42 hours.

 Requests for withdrawal received by the registration deadline will receive a full refund.
 Requests made after this date will only be considered for extenuating circumstances and require further review and documentation.
-You can find our withdrawal, refund and transfer policy under Resources » OISE CPL Registration Policies.
+Should a refund be granted, it would be for the course fee ($365) minus a $50 administrative fee.
+You can find our withdrawal, refund and transfer policy on our website under Resources > OISE CPL Registration Policies.

 Get Notifications About Course Enrolment or Section Availability